trek-view/basecamp/_posts/2021-12-03-climbing-kilimanjaro-part-4-lemosho.md

 Altezza travel offer a range of options for the Lemosho route, from 6 to 8 days trekking.
 [Take a look at their website for the full itineraries](https://altezza.travel/en/route/lemosho).

 For this ascent, we chose the 7 day option, and it took place between 2021-11-03 - 2021-11-09.
-Here are some of the highlights of each days trek...
+Here are some of the highlights from each day...

 ## Day 1: High-Altitude Drop Off Destination And Trekking To Shira 1 Camp